 STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY STEVE GSCHMEISSNER / SCIENCE PHOTO LIBRARY

 Faecal bacteria.
-Scanning electron micrograph (SEM) of bacteria cultured from a sample of human faeces.
+Scanning electron micrograph (SEM) of various bacteria attached to undigested plant material found in a sample of human faeces.
 At least 50 per cent of human faeces is made up of bacteria shed from the gut.
 Many of these bacteria are a normal part of the flora found in the intestines and are beneficial to digestion.
 However, some are pathogenic, such as Salmonella enterica and certain strains of Escherichia coli, which can cause foodborne illnesses.
-Magnification: x25000 when printed 10 centimetres wide.
+Magnification: x4000 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.